tagspaces/documentation/README.md

 # TagSpaces User Manual
-for version 2.6.0
+for version 2.6.0 and later

+## Status of this document

+This documentation has currently a draft status

+## General remarks

+* <i class="profeature"></i> - means that the described feature is part of the TagSpaces PRO
+* ⚒ - means that the section is not ready yet and may contain unclear or not up-to-date information

-## What is TagSpaces
+## What is TagSpaces ?
 ...

 ## Products landscape